 The “On The Run 2″ (OTRII) tour took place between June and October 2018 with Beyoncé and Jay-Z doing 48 shows together across Europe and North America.
 At these big arena concerts, there were 17 cameras broadcasting the performances onto big screens behind the artists.
-4 of these were controlled by NEWTONs, supplied by RailCam Robotic Systems, Rail Tracking Systems and Spidercam GmbH.
+4 of these were controlled by NEWTON stabilized remote heads, supplied by RailCam Robotic Systems, Rail Tracking Systems and Spidercam GmbH.

 The cameras were mainly Grass Valley, a few Panasonic, and 5 of the 17 were remote controlled by stabilized heads, provided and operated by Railcam Robotic Systems, Rick Compeau and Brian Shield.
 “We are taking camera tracking systems that are typically used in live TV shows and making them road ready to do a concert tour, night after night, in all weather” Shield explained.
 “As the tour world grows bigger and bigger these screens are getting better and better so the visual quality has to be really good” noted Compeau.
 The stabilized heads they provided consisted of one Stab C, sliding in front of the center stage and 4 NEWTONs.

 One NEWTON was located on the mobile center stage and followed the stage as it was elevated and travelled over the audience.
 Camera stabilization was necessary here because of the movement but also because of the powerful PA system and the bounce of the dancing performers.